Our final road trip destination: American Thanksgiving in Saugatuck, MI and a taste of Pure Michigan in the Fall.

 Grandly, Grand Rapids

 With your Christmas and designer outlet shopping complete and rejuvenated by a lovely hike, head to Grand Rapids with a stop at the Grand Rapids Downtown Market and nosh and lunch at Aperitivo.
-Kate welcomes us personally at Aperitivo’s communal table, and we feast on white sardines, artisanal cheeses, 3 cheese grilled cheese sandwiches, muffuletta-type Italian sandwiches and a lovely bottle of Chablis to wash down our lunch.
-We visit the Thanksgiving and Christmas-themed stalls purchasing some tea and spices from the Spice Merchants, (who conveniently also have a Butler Street location in Saugatuck) fresh fish from the Fish Lads as our twelve-year-old buddy devoured a S’ mores Sweet Crépe from Penelope’s Creperie.
+Kate welcomes us personally at Aperitivo’s communal table, and we feast on white sardines, artisanal cheeses, three-cheese grilled cheese sandwiches, muffuletta-type Italian sandwiches and a lovely bottle of Chablis to wash down our lunch.
+We visited the Thanksgiving, and Christmas-themed stalls purchasing some tea and spices from the Spice Merchants, (who conveniently also have a Butler Street location in Saugatuck) and fresh fish from the Fish Lads as our twelve-year-old buddy devoured a S’ mores Sweet Crépe from Penelope’s Creperie.
 Summer offers a very busy outdoor market where you can discover (and devour) the best in Michigan produce.
-Still in Grand Rapids, The Frederik Meijer Gardens & Sculpture Park is a pleasant stroll in any season so bundle up and take a winter-white walk through the Sculpture Park to view works by renowned sculptors Rodin, Moore and Roxy Paine, wander their internationally acclaimed Japanese Garden or simply move inside for its latest exhibitions: Christmas and Holiday Traditions Around the World running until January 7th.
+Still, in Grand Rapids, The Frederik Meijer Gardens & Sculpture Park is a pleasant stroll in any season so bundle up and take a winter-white walk through the Sculpture Park to view works by renowned sculptors Rodin, Moore and Roxy Paine, wander their internationally acclaimed Japanese Garden or move inside for its latest exhibitions: Christmas and Holiday Traditions Around the World running until January 7th.

 On to Dutch Settled Lands